 Figure 3-1.
-CMOS Setup Utility
+CMOS Setup Utility Main Screen Shot

-In the BIOS Setup main menu of Figure 3-1, you can see several options.
+This motherboard uses a totally different operating interface so the Award BIOS screens are different than in other versions.
+It provides more functions with increased user friendliness.
+In the BIOS Setup main menu in Figure 3-1, you can see several options.
 We will explain these options step by step in the following pages of this chapter, but let us first see a short description of the function keys you may use here:

-- Press Esc to quit the BIOS Setup. - Press ↑ ↓ ←→ (up, down, left, right) to choose, in the main menu, the option you want to confirm or to modify. - Press F10 when you have completed the setup of BIOS parameters to save these parameters and to exit the BIOS Setup menu. - Press Page Up/Page Down or +/- keys when you want to modify the BIOS parameters for the active option.
+- Press ↑1→← (up, down, and right) to choose the option you want to confirm or to modify in the main menu. - Press the Enter key to select the item you want.
+Simply move the highlight to the field you want to select, and press Enter. - Press F10 when you have completed setting up the BIOS parameters to save them and exit the BIOS Setup menu. - Press Esc to Exit the BIOS Setup. - ullet Press F1 to display the General Help screen.